cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/syllabus.md

 This course presents Discounted Cash Flow (DCF) Excel models, simulation, and decision analysis as primary ways to analyze possible outcomes of design and management strategies.

 The learning objective is to provide an overall view of the use, benefit, and mechanics of essential tools for Risk and Decision Analysis.
-Specifically, to learn that:
+Specifically, we will find that:

 1. You can’t really avoid uncertainty (as design processes often do).
 2. Because, if you do, you get inferior results—and sometimes major financial losses.
-3. So, you need to address uncertainty proactively as part of design process.
+3. So you need to address uncertainty proactively as part of design process.
 4. You can choose between methods based on the circumstances.

 A quiz at the end of term validates your understanding of the class material.

 ## Flipped Classroom

 Course instruction will be principally based on the concept of the “flipped” classroom.
 This approach reverses the traditional, almost medieval, structure in which students first attend lectures and then work through their questions as best they can.
 Instead, students are to review and question the material before the in-person classes, which we will then devote to faculty-led discussion responding to student reactions to the material.
-This is possible thanks to our accumulated recordings of zoom lectures.
-Experience this Spring demonstrated that the “flipped” classroom greatly improves student learning.
+This is possible thanks to our accumulated recordings of Zoom lectures.
+Experience this spring demonstrated that the “flipped” classroom greatly improves student learning.

 We will post “lecture” material in advance of each class.
 Students will respond to these “pre-reads” on Google Forms, highlighting their issues, queries, and doubts.
 These responses will help the instructors identify important points to address and respond to the class.